SeamlessEdit: Background Noise Aware Zero-Shot Speech Editing with in-Context Enhancement: Experiments

 \subsection{Main Results}

-As shown in Table~\ref{tab:performance_comparison}, the proposed SeamlessEdit model achieves 3.78, 3.56, and 3.65 NMOS in insertion, short, and long replacement tasks, respectively.
+As shown in Table~\ref{tab:performance_comparison}, the proposed SeamlessEdit model achieves $3.78$, $3.56$, and $3.65$ NMOS in insertion, short, and long replacement tasks, respectively.
 The SMOS results of SeamlessEdit also outperform those of other methods.
 The performance of the existing method is significantly degraded in noisy scenarios.
-The state-of-the-art model, VoiceCraft, shows -1.30, -1.35, and -1.39 NMOS differences in insertion, short, and long replacement.
+The state-of-the-art model, VoiceCraft, shows $-1.30$, $-1.35$, and $-1.39$ NMOS differences in insertion, short, and long replacement.
 Similarly, the SMOS dropped by an average of 1.39 for the three tasks.
-This is because the noise hinders the neural codec model from capturing real human voice characteristics.
+This is because noise hinders the neural codec model from capturing real human voice characteristics.
 FluentSpeech exhibits a comparable WER to VoiceCraft but a lower MOS in replacement tasks due to its direct segment replacement, which disrupts waveform continuity.

-Moreover, the proposed SeamlessEdit model attains 0.72 PES, demonstrating that the proposed model has smoother and more natural editing outcomes.
-We examine the results of SeamlessEdit w/o in-context learning (ICL) to illuminate the effects of the in-context refinement.
-As a result, SeamlessEdit w/o ICL obtains a comparable SMOS with a lower NMOS and a higher PES compared to SeamlessEdit.
-The results verify that the refinement mechanism can suppress the noise effect and improve the speech edit performance.
+Moreover, the proposed SeamlessEdit model attains $0.72$ PES, demonstrating its smoother and more natural editing results.
+We examine the results of SeamlessEdit w/o in-context learning (ICL) to illuminate the effects of in-context refinement.
+As a result, SeamlessEdit w/o ICL obtains a comparable SMOS, a lower NMOS, and a higher PES compared to SeamlessEdit.
+The results verify that the refinement mechanism can suppress the noise effect and improve the speech editing performance.